Cost of Machine tool given initial weight of workpiece Solution

 Variables Used

-Initial Work Piece Weight - (Measured in Kilogram) - The Initial work piece weight is defined as the weight of the work piece before undergoing machining operation.
+Initial Work Piece Weight - (Measured in Kilogram) - Initial work piece weight refers to the weight of the raw material or stock material before any machining operations are performed on it.

 STEP 1: Convert Input(s) to Base Unit